Vindexus/DungeonWorld/classes/medium.md

 ## Advanced Moves
 ### Spiritual Intervention
-When you or an ally within reach would take damage, you may violently expel the spirit from your body and negate the damage with the residiual energy.
+When you or an ally within reach would take damage, you may expel the spirit from your body and use its force to negate the damage.

+### Words of Wisdom
+When you consult the spirits that reside within you, they will give you an insight relating to the current situation, and might ask you some questions in return, roll+CHA.

+ - On a 10+, the GM will give you good detail.
+ - On a 7-9, the GM will give you an impression.